ambrop72/aprinter/README.md

 The following machines are supported out of the box (meaning that a functional Configuration section is provided).
 - RepRapPro Fisher.

+**You should not use the latest version in git with Teensy 3, it is suspected it can brick the device**

 ## Major functionality

 - Supports many geometries (in addition to Cartesian): linear-delta, rotational-delta, SCARA (like Morgan) and CoreXY.
 New geometries can be added by implementing a foward and inverse coordinate transformation.
 A processor with sufficient speed and RAM is needed (not AVR).